FaisalTamanoJr/Class-Notes/ENGDATA - Lesson 4.md

 						- $q=$ probability of failure
 				3. Because the repeated trials are independent, the probability of success remains constant from trial to trial.
 			- Underlying assumption
 				- Sampling is done with replacement, and trials are independent of each other.
-However, If lot size is big and sampling is small, binomial distribution can be applied even if it is without replacement.
+However, if the population size is much larger than the sample size, then binomial distribution can be applied even if it is without replacement.
 				- $f(x)=b(x,n,p)=\begin{pmatrix}n\\x\end{pmatrix} p^xq^{n-x}$
 					- $x=$ binomial random variable (the number of successes obtained from $n$ trials).
 			- [[variance|Variance]], $\sigma^2$